obophenotype/CCN2/doc/CCN2_table_doc.md

 **synonym_provenance** (optional): Each entry in the synonyms field should have a corresponding entry here,  either the DOI of a supporting publication (in the form the form doi:10.1126/journal.abj6641) or the editor's ORCID (in the form: ORCID:01243-234-678).
 Multiple entries should be separated by a '|'.

+**description (optional):** Optional free text description of the cluster.
+This could be particularly useful for descrbing the properties of cells clustered from techniques that provide data on morphology, function and conectivity, e.g. patch-seq & epi-retro-seq.

 **classifying_ontology_term_id** (compulsory): The ID of an ontology term that classifies the cell type defined by this node.

 **classifying ontology term name** (compulsory): The name of the ontology term in the classification_id column.

+**classification_provenance** (compulsory): Either the DOI(s) of a supporting publication (in the form the form doi:10.1126/journal.abj6641) or the editor's ORCID (in the form: ORCID:01243-234-678).
+Multiple entries should be separated by a '|'.

+**classification_comment**: A free text comment describing the evidence for this classification.

 **rank** (optional): One of: 'leaf_node', 'family', 'gross'.
 Background: Algorithmically generated hierarchical taxonomies can be complex, with many nodes between root and leaf and branches of variable depth.
 To simplify this for display and discussion it can be useful to assign nodes to a 3 level hierarchy, with leaf nodes at the bottom.